grantchen/bynar/progress.md

 - Refactor the gip package and add unit tests (done).
 - Accounts service handler add gip and checkout providers for verify email and card.
 - Refactor the checkout.com generate GenerateAuthToken and ValidateCard api and test successfully.
+- When registering, use the identity platform to send an email containing a link, verification email (oobcode verification fails).

 Tuesday, 2023/09/05
 - implement some interfaces of google identity platform.